zz2liu/RnaSeq-HpcPipelines/README.md

 rsync -azvu {yourNetId}@ruddle.hpc.yale.edu:/sequencers/illumina/{paste here}
 ```
 ### basic QA with [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - run the run_fastqc.bat after downloaded and extracted.
+You might want to add a shortcut to your Desktop.
+- You can find tutorial and examples on the website.

 ### Request a new account on HPC clusters
 - Go to yale center for research computing